OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 ## Feedback
 What we've talked about above is what we think will be the minimum viable product for ODCM.
 As always, we're keen to get your feedback and from there we'll be looking to start the implementation in the next couple of weeks.

-We'd like to try something new for collecting feedback.
-We've created a [new repository](https://github.com/OctopusDeploy/Specs) on GitHub and in there you'll find a [TODO Spec document for ODCM]().
+We've created a [new repository](https://github.com/OctopusDeploy/Specs) and in there you'll find a [Spec document for ODCM](https://github.com/OctopusDeploy/Specs/blob/master/ODCM/index.md).
 The Spec is initially based off what we've shared here, and our plan is to use Issues and PRs to gather feedback and evolve it over the coming weeks and months.
-It will be a living document and we're hoping that through the Issues and PRs there'll be a good story around tracking how features came to be.
+It will be a living document and will evolve into a spec for the features and how they're implemented.
+We're hoping that through the Issues and PRs there'll then be a good story around tracking how features came to be.

+What we'd like to ask is that if you just want to provide some quick feedback then do that below as always.
+If there's something bigger that warrants a more detailed conversation we'd like to do that over in GitHub, so head over there and create an Issue.